ashutoshraj01/ashutoshraj01/README.md

 ## I'm a Developer by profession, and Curious by nature!
 - 🔭 I’m currently using JavaScript as my Tech tool!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute to Open Source projects and be enhannce my problem solving skills
+- 🥅 2020 Goals: Contribute to Open Source projects and enhance my problem solving skills
 - ⚡ Fun fact: I love reading diverse topics.

 ### Connect with me: